The algebraic small object argument as a saturation: Applications

-This last fact is a key lemma in an argument, to be presented in \cite{cavallo-sattler:counterexamples}, that model structures associated with these uniform fibration \textsc{awfs}'s do not present the $(\infty,1)$-category of $\infty$-groupoids.
-A more immediate implication is that the model structure for $t = \top \co 1 \to \Omega$ does not coincide with Cisinski's \emph{test model structure} on this presheaf category, which does present the $(\infty,1)$-category of $\infty$-groupoids \cite{cisinski:06,buchholtz-morehouse:17}.
+This implies that the model structure mentioned in \cref{cubical-sets-example} does not coincide, in classical set theory, with Cisinski's \emph{test model structure} on this presheaf category \cite{cisinski:06,buchholtz-morehouse:17}.
 Indeed, the object $\ival/\sigma$ is contractible in the test model structure but cannot be contractible in the uniform fibration model structure: the argument above would then imply that $(\ival/\sigma)^{\ival/\sigma}$ is also contractible, but $(\ival/\sigma)^{\ival/\sigma}$ is isomorphic to $1 \sqcup \ival/\sigma$ and thus patently non-contractible.

-This kind of argument can be applied to a number of model structures on cubical set categories that have been constructed to interpret homotopy type theory.
-In the case of \emph{cartesian cubical sets}, an unpublished note of \textcite{coquand:18:counterexample} describes an argument by the second author that the quotient of the 2-cube by the reflection along its diagonal is not contractible in one such model structure, using an explicit inductive description of the (trivial cofibration, fibration) factorization for that module structure.
-Although these results can also be obtained for some choices of $t \co \CofT \mono \Cof$ using Quillen's small object argument, we saw in \cref{de-morgan-example} that Quillen's argument does not apply in all cases of interest even in a classical methatheory. \end{example}
+In the case of \emph{cartesian cubical sets}, an unpublished note of \textcite{coquand:18:counterexample} describes an argument by the second author that the quotient of the 2-cube by the reflection along its diagonal is not contractible in a uniform fibration model structure, using an explicit inductive description of the (trivial cofibration, fibration) factorization for that model structure.
+Our saturation principle abstracts the inductive process involved in this argument. \end{example}